Legionella detection and prevention for businesses

 Ensure you verify your plan.
-Before you begin, review the setup of your plan, and review if you’ve got the right people in place and the correct measures.
+Before you begin, review your plan’s setup and if you’ve got the right people in place and the correct measures.
 If you have, then it’s time to monitor it over time.

-Validate the plan regularly to ensure it’s working as expected and to improve certain processes.
-Always set time to review your plan, look at quarterly in the early stages, where you review the current setup and rectify any inefficient process and add in any other measures you think would improve the efficiency of your water management plan.
+Validate the plan regularly to ensure it works as expected and improve specific processes.
+Always set a time to review your plan.
+Look at it quarterly in the early stages, where you review the current setup, rectify any inefficient process and add in any other measures you think would improve the efficiency of your water management plan.